Change validator options#

 You can now go through informational screens explaining the options for changing validator status.
 Tap Next to navigate through the screens.
 Tap Skip to proceed directly to updating the pool settings.

-Open pool: open a pool for a previously closed validator
+Open for delegation: Select this option for opening a pool for a previously closed validator

-Closed for new: close the pool to new delegators.
+Close for new delegators: Select this option for closing the pool to new delegators.
 Existing delegators are not affected.
 You might do this when, for example, the pool is close to meeting one or both of the bounding caps.
-It is the validator’s responsibility to monitor the stake to make pool management decisions.

-Enter an optional URL with information about your validator to give delegators more information about your staking pool to help them research staking pools.
+If you have an open pool, you can, optionally, enter a URL with information about your validator.
+This will give delegators additional information when researching staking pools.
 This information is not shared in the case of a closed pool.
+Tap Continue to proceed.

 Concordium Wallet for Web